-When a user comes to your website from Google Shopping, he or she expects to see the same price and availability that's shown in Google Shopping results, or, what is provided in your data to us.
-For example, if the product is listed as being 'in stock' on Google Shopping, the user expects to be able to buy that item -- it is disappointing when that item is not actually available for purchase.
-For these reasons, we check your website regularly to ensure information provided to us is the same as on your website - at all times.
-If your website and the data you provide to us do not match, your items may be suspended from Google Shopping results.
-See our policies for more details.
+A person who comes to your website from one of your Shopping ads expects that the price and availability information on your website will be the same as the information shown in your ads.
+For example, if a product is listed as being 'in stock' in your Shopping ads, the person expects to be able to buy that item, and may be disappointed if that item is not actually available for purchase.
+For these reasons, we regularly check your website to ensure that the information you provided matched the information on your website.
+If your website information does not match the data that you provide, we may disapprove your items from Shopping ads.

-Here are some tips for providing fresh data:
+Here are some tips for providing up-to-date data:

-- Create your feed right after you've updated your database with the latest information, such as price and availability status.
+- Create your feed promptly after you've updated your database with the latest information, such as price and availability status.

-- Submit your feed to Google at the same time as you update your website.
+- Submit your feed to Shopping ads at the same time as you update your website.
 For example, if you update your website every night at 2:30 am, submit your feed at 2:30 am.
-We usually update your information within minutes (see your Merchant Center Dashboard for details).
+We usually update your information for existing products within minutes (see your Merchant Center Dashboard for details).
 If your website consists of several parts that are updated individually, create a feed for each of them and submit them at the appropriate time.